drPilman/SafeSpeak-2024/readme.md

 # ResCapsGuard | Res2TCNGuard

-This repository provides a code for training and submitting to __SafeSpeak-2024 competition__ audio anti-spoofing systems ResCapsGuard and Res2TCNGuard proposed in 'Capsule-based and TCN-based approaches for spoofing detection in voice biometry'
+This repository provides a baseline code for training and submitting to __SafeSpeak-2024 competition__.
+Repository contains pretrained anti-spoofing systems ResCapsGuard and Res2TCNGuard proposed in 'Capsule-based and TCN-based approaches for spoofing detection in voice biometry'